-Both in everyday vernacular and in legal terms, a nuisance is something that causes an annoyance.
+A nuisance is something that causes an annoyance.
+There are two types of nuisance claims under the law.
 If a nuisance causes problems to the general public, it's classified as a public nuisance.
-If, on the other hand, a nuisance interferes with the right of specific person or entity, it is considered a private nuisance.
+If it interferes with the right of a specific person or entity, it is considered a private nuisance.

 The Elements of a Private Nuisance Lawsuit

-While civil codes may vary on their definition of a private nuisance, a plaintiff must typically prove the following elements under state law:
+While jurisdictions may vary on their definition of a private nuisance, a plaintiff must typically prove the following elements under state law:

-- The plaintiff owns the land or has the right to possess his or her own property;
+- The plaintiff owns the land or has the right to possess their own property;

-- The defendant actually acted in a way that interferes with the plaintiff's enjoyment and use of his or her property rights; and
+- The defendant's actions interfere with the plaintiff's enjoyment and use of their property rights; and

-In order to better understand when there is a claim for a private nuisance under the law of torts, it's important to understand the elements.
-The first element is self-explanatory -- only a person who has an interest in the affected property can file a claim.
+To better understand when there is a claim for a private nuisance under the law of torts, it's important to understand the elements.
+The first element is self-explanatory—only a person who has an interest in the affected property can file a claim.
 As for the second element, it's important to understand that the defendant's acts can be intentional, negligent, or reckless.

-Under nuisance law, a court may provide injunctive relief to protect a plaintiff's use or enjoyment of his property, or to prevent the loss of use of real estate and even avoid potential physical injury from a continuing nuisance.
+Injunctions: Nuisance as a form of property damage may warrant swift legal action.
+A court may provide injunctive relief to protect a plaintiff's use or enjoyment of his property.
+An injunction is a court order requiring a defendant to stop doing something.
+It can prevent the loss of real estate use and even avoid potential physical injury from a continuing nuisance.

 Bothered by a Private Nuisance?
 Discuss Your Options With an Attorney

 It can be frustrating to feel like you can't peacefully enjoy your property.
-If you're wondering whether you have a valid private nuisance claim or if someone has filed a private nuisance claim against you, you may want to contact a local personal injury attorney experienced in property disputes to discuss your options and obtain legal advice.
+You may be wondering whether you have a valid private nuisance claim.
+You might also be concerned that someone has filed a private nuisance claim against you.
+In these cases, you may want to contact a local personal injury attorney experienced in property disputes to discuss your options and obtain legal advice.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help